inria-muse/hostview-win/README.data.md

 ## Continuous Timeseries ##

-Continuos metrics are recorded periodically using the intervals specified below (all timeouts are in milliseconds).
-The data is stored in the current session database, and each row is timestamped with an UTC timestamp with millisecond accuracy.
+Continuous metrics are recorded periodically using the intervals specified below (all timeouts are in milliseconds).
+The data is stored in the current session database, and each row is timestamped with an UTC epoch timestamp with millisecond accuracy.

 * Wireless network metrics (RSSI, tx/rx speed):